01 of 05

 Mirrors Reflect Your Style

-As outlined, mirrors can serve a lot of important purposes beyond just looking pretty and helping make sure you look good, too.
-They are also useful accessories to choose for small or dark spaces because they give the illusion of more space and light.
+As we've discussed so far, mirrors can serve a lot of important purposes beyond just looking pretty and helping make sure you look good, too.
+(But you know you look great already, right?)
+They are also useful accessories to choose for small or dark spaces because they give the illusion of more space and light—both of which are also good things.

 05 of 05